osm-vishnukyatannawar/data-converter/README.md

 **Before running**
 - Make sure that there is no dummy/sample json file in source directory.
-- Corss check that mappings object is fine.
+- Cross check that mappings object is fine.

 **Normalize PDP**
 ```sh